maizakabir/Bistro-Central-Website/README.md

 Features:
 There is a home page and a catering page.
-The home page has "sections"-"home", about", "menu", "services", and "contact us":
+The home page has 5 sections-"home", about", "menu", "services", and "contact us":

 "Home" takes you to the first part of the home page.